GLOBAL MARKETS-US stocks down, yields up after Yellen boosts rate hike expectations

 Yellen told Congress the Fed expects the economy to continue to grow at a pace that returns inflation to policy-makers' target and that "if the incoming information supports that expectation ...
 December would be a live possibility" for a rate increase at the Fed's next policy-setting meeting.

+U.S. two-year Treasury yields hit their highest levels in over four years after Yellen's comments.

-U.S. two-year Treasury note yields hit 0.8200 percent, their highest level since April 2011.
-Three-year yields hit 1.1484 percent, their highest in four months, while five-year yields hit 1.6520 percent, their highest in roughly three months.
+U.S two-year note yields hit 0.8200 percent, their highest level since April 2011.
+Three-year yields hit 1.1484 percent, their highest level in four months, while five-year yields hit 1.6490 percent, their highest in roughly three months.

 U.S. private employers maintained a steady pace of hiring in October and the trade deficit hit a seven-month low in September as exports rebounded.
 ADP reported 182,000 new private sector jobs compared with a 180,000 forecast.

+The Federal Reserve had previously said it will move in December if data shows the economy could sustain it.

+"It's positive.
+It's a good sign.
+This sets the foundation and if the rest of the data are good, (the Fed) might feel compelled to raise rates in December," said Craig Dismuke, chief economist at Vining Sparks in Memphis, Tennessee referring to the data which came ahead of Yellen's comments.

-The S&P 500 drop was led by 1.6 percent decline in the energy sector that ended a five-day rally.
+The decline in the S&P 500 was led by healthcare, consumer discretionary and energy sectors.

-Oil prices fell sharply, erasing much of the previous day's gains as the dollar strengthened, gasoline prices tumbled and U.S. crude inventories rose.
-Also an internal OPEC document published by Reuters showed weaker oil demand in the next few years, even as Saudi Arabia pumped near record levels to protect market share.
+A U.S. Senate panel continued to put the spotlight on drug pricing with the launch of a bipartisan probe into pharmaceutical pricing, seeking documents from four drugmakers including Valeant Pharmaceuticals VRX.TO and Turing Pharmaceuticals, two companies embroiled in controversy over price hikes on lifesaving drugs.

+Oil prices fell after a rally the day before and a U.S. government report showed a higher than expected build in oil stocks as well as on OPEC's expectations that demand for its oil will remain under pressure in the next years.

-Gold fell to its lowest point in more than a month, in its sixth straight session of losses, as a rising dollar and talk of a near-term hike in U.S. interest rates kept the precious metal under pressure.
+Gold fell to a fresh one-month low, in its sixth straight session of losses, as a rising dollar and talk of a near-term hike in U.S. interest rates kept the precious metal under pressure.

+With Europe's earnings season past the halfway point, just over half of reporting companies reported missed forecasts and companies exposed to a commodities slump have been hit hard.

-MSCI's broadest index of Asia-Pacific shares outside Japan rose 1.26 percent after comments from China's president on the economy and Beijing's proposed five-year plan.
-(Additional reporting by Richard Leong, Sam Frogione and Dion Rabouin in New York, Abhiram Nandakumar in Bengaluru; Editing by Alison Williams, Chizu Nomiyama and Richard Chang)
+In Asia, comments from China's president about the economy and Beijing's proposal of its five-year plan lifted Shanghai stocks.
+MSCI's broadest index of Asia-Pacific shares outside Japan rose 1.26 percent.
+(Additional reporting by Richard Leong, Sam Frogione and Dion Rabouin in New York, Editing by Alison Williams and Chizu Nomiyama)

-* Q3 non-gaap earnings per share $0.98 from continuing operations excluding items